Return to the Bubble Bottle

 I used a measuring microscope to observe the curvature of the meniscus at the lower end of a capillary to examine the effect of alterations.
 You will appreciate that standardisation of the ink was crucial.

-For calibration of the ink, I modified the pendant-drop-test to suit my purpose, where I measured the drop size (length pendant drop) at a constant capillary height h.
+For calibration of the ink, I modified the pendant-drop-test, diagram 2, to suit my purpose, where I measured the drop size (length pendant drop) at a constant capillary height h.

 Applying to Fountain Pen

-The next drawing, diagram 3, progresses more towards the application in a fountain pen feed.
+Diagram 3 shows the progress towards the application of the above to the design of a fountain pen feed.
 The feed is in blue/grey and the nib in gold.
 I have chosen a schematic display to explain the function without the distraction of individual design features, to which I will come later.

 I will address the various functions of the feed and how they are carried out.